Agonsi123/task3UserDashboard/README.md

 # task3UserDashboard
-Built a User Dashboard, Authenticated sign up and sign, also integrated Google sign in using Firebase API.
+A User Dashboard built using Firebase API to Authenticate sign up and sign in, also integrated Google sign in.
 Forms are validated using Formik.
 Application is responsive.